-It’s not the job of trans people (or any marginalized group) to teach others what inclusivity looks like, to educate people on social progress, or to fix systemic problems (like racism, sexism, homophobia, transphobia, etc), because the marginalized people did not create the “isms” and phobias in the first place.
-As a white, cishet person, fixing systemic problems is my job.
+Marginalized groups should never have to teach others about inclusivity, to educate people on social progress, or to fix systemic problems (like racism, sexism, homophobia, transphobia, etc), because the marginalized people did not create the “isms” and phobias in the first place.
+As a white, cishet person, working to change systemic problems is part of my job.
 Parents of TGNC children, along with other community allies and advocates also typically see it as part of our job to help chip away at those those transphobic things in society, in order to make the world a little better for the next generation.
 Ultimately, though, the onus of fixing systemic problems falls on all of us non-marginalized people.

-Don’t be insulted or intimidated by that word — privilege.
+I wish people wouldn’t be insulted by that word — privilege.
 As Gina Crosley-Corcoran wrote in her widely-shared essay, Explaining White Privilege To A Broke Person, “it’s not your fault that you were born with white skin and experience these privileges.
 But whether you realize it or not, you do benefit from it, and it is your fault if you don’t maintain awareness of that fact.”
 As a white, cishet person who writes, and who also happens to be the parent of/advocate for a TGNC child, I try to always acknowledge that I’m speaking or writing from a place of privilege, rather than trying to talk over the voices of those who are actually marginalized.
 I don’t live it myself; it’s only through the very narrow lens that I watch my child’s TGNC discrimination occur, that I can write about it.
-I have to acknowledge that first, before I can speak with any authority on the matter.
+I try to somehow always acknowledge that first, before I try to speak with any authority on the matter.